 Bart Filius has served on our supervisory board since 2019.
+He is the former President and Chief Operating Officer of Galapagos, a position he held from 2021 to June 2023.
 He joined Galapagos in 2014 as Chief Financial Officer and added the role of Chief Operating Officer in 2017.
-He was promoted to President and Chief Operating Officer in 2021.
 Prior to joining Galapagos, Mr. Filius held a variety of executive positions at Sanofi, where he was Vice President, Chief Financial Officer Europe, Country manager for The Netherlands and Vice President for Mergers & Acquisitions.
 Prior to joining Sanofi, Mr. Filius was a strategy consultant at Arthur D. Little.
 Mr. Filius has an MBA degree from INSEAD and a bachelor's degree in business from Nyenrode University.